Thursday, October 31, 2024

 Tuesday, April 23, 2024

-All it Takes is...
+All it takes is...

 Every now and then, a client subject will achieve the absolute unthinkable when looking for a job -- over time.

 Consider profile first and end result a little bit later.
 Profile: 60+-year-old, consultant and business owner.
-Expert and longtime work in telecommunications, which now may be reaching advanced "horse and buggy" status when it comes to true innovation.
+Expert and longtime worker in telecommunications, which now may be reaching advanced "horse and buggy" status when it comes to true innovation.
 He's also a Caucasian Man who has seen things from every which way, but the loose.

 But that's quite alright.
 What some companies lack are actual brains, hearts, hands and feet that know how to do things together because they know it through and through.
 And even if they don't know it, lack of courage will prevent actual progress.